GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Experiment

-To demonstrate the necessity of entropy-based weighting, we compared our method with a baseline using the negative log-likelihood (NLL).
-Unlike entropy-based weighting, NLL emphasizes tokens that appear less frequently rather than those that are difficult to predict or carry more information.
+\textbf{Necessity of Using Entropy as the Metric.} To demonstrate the necessity of entropy-based importance weighting, we compared our method with a baseline using the negative log-likelihood (NLL).
+Unlike entropy-based importance weighting, NLL emphasizes tokens that appear less frequently rather than those that are difficult to predict or carry more information.
 Assuming the logits are $z_i$, the masking rate $\beta_i$ for the $i$-th token under the NLL setting is:

-As shown in Table~\ref{tab:abl_entro}, the SFT method weighted by NLL performs poorly, in some cases even worse than the original base model.
-This underscores the importance of focusing on high-entropy, informative tokens for achieving effective fine-tuning performance.
+As shown in Table~\ref{tab:abl}, the SFT method weighted by NLL performs poorly, in some cases even worse than the original base model.
+This underscores the importance of focusing on high-entropy, informative tokens for achieving effective fine-tuning.